ArinzeGit/IP-Address-Tracker/README.md

 ### What I learned

 - I learned to use CSS Modules.
 CSS Modules allows you to encapsulate CSS styles within individual components, ensuring that styles only apply to specific components and don't leak into other parts of the application.
+This was my first project implementing CSS modules.

 ```js
 import styles from "./SearchBar.module.css"; //in SearchBar.tsx component